jahaanjain/Emote-Overlay/README.md

     - Sets the ending text for the emote streak
     - For no text, add an empty `emoteStreakText=` to the end of the URL
     - Defaults to `Streak!`

+---

+## Development

+I welcome all developers to open a pull request or ticket with any new features or changes you'd like to see!